 IoT-enabled scooters and rideshare are already making waves in India.
 A start-up in Bangalore offers IoT-enable scooters that commuters can pick up from the desired location and then leave it there after they reach their destination.
 Customers pay online through an app and pick up the scooter from the nearest destination and enter the OTP to get the key.
 Once the ride is completed, the user can just plug the key back into the scooter.
 Such type of technology is surely going to become commonplace in bigger Indian cities in 3-5 years.

 New breakthrough automotive technology is mainly focused on efficiency, safety and comfort.
 As these new technologies evolve and costs of production and integration are reduced it rapidly becomes part of the mainstream or conventional technology.
 The technological innovation that we see now and in the near future for two-wheelers is refreshing after years of the status quo.

 If you are planning to buy a commuter bike, scooter or a performance bike this year, Finserv MARKETS can help you own one with the best two wheeler loan interest rates.
-Apply for a two-wheeler loan online with a few clicks and get instant approval with minimum documentation.
+Download our loan app to apply for a two-wheeler loan online with a few clicks and get instant approval with minimum documentation.